Alone, we can do so little. Together, we can do so much.”Helen Keller

 - All City Buildings are currently closed to the public.

-- All City parks, playgrounds, basketball courts, tennis courts, and all other recreation facilities are closed to the public.
+- All City parks, playgrounds, basketball courts, tennis courts, and all other recreation facilities are open to the public.

 - All fire inspections have been suspended until further notice.

 - Recycling: As of Monday, May 4, residential recycling returned to the normal weekly schedule.
-And the recycling yard will also return to normal business hours (M-F, 7:30 am to 3:15 pm; Sat, 8am to Noon; Closed Sunday and holidays).
+And the recycling yard also operating during normal business hours (M-F, 7:30 am to 3:15 pm; Sat, 8am to Noon; Closed Sunday and holidays).

 The following Cape May city departments have also provided the following updates for residents: